Definition of Best Practices in Project Management

 - If any kind of deviation is noticed, it should be taken care of and also informed to the stakeholders, so appropriate measures could be taken to bring back the project on track in time.

 - There could be change requests as well in the course of the project if the stakeholders change their mind, and hence the team should be prepared to handle them.
 Not all the change requests could be accepted without having adverse effects on the delivery time of the project or the budget estimate.

 - Hence, the manager should wisely make the decision to incorporate them or not.
 Managing these change requests effectively will help the project run smoothly and getting delivered on time.

 6. Risk management

-- Risk management is essential to any project and the project manager needs to be adept at it.
-No one can guarantee what risks may arise in the course of the project and if no planning has been done beforehand to tackle them, it could introduce delay in delivery of the project and may also increase the cost of the project too.
+- Risk management is essential to any project, and the project manager needs to be adept at it.
+No one can guarantee what risks may arise in the course of the project, and if no planning has been done beforehand to tackle them, it could introduce a delay in delivery of the project and may also increase the cost of the project too.
 Not handling the risk effectively can also lead to the failure of the project.

 Conclusion – Best Practices in Project Management